kamenco/battle/README.md

 The game was deployed on the Heroku platform, thus making it accessible to the users.

+First the application was deployed by codeanywhere.com, and after that I was unable to make additional changes and to reach my deployed application using codeanywhere anymore.
+The additional changes like fixing the bugs, making additional commits and creating this file README.md were made from my local repository, which was cloned from GitHub, to my desktop and using Visual Studio Code and the Command Line Interface (CLI), Git Bash commands namely git remote add heroku https://git.heroku.com/app.git git push heroku master
+This happens only after login from Git Bash
+`heroku login`
+which displayed the CLI authentication token.
+For this to happen HEROKU CLI had to be installed and then upgraded to to version 8.9.0 namely by using sudo apt -get update && sudo apt -get update heroku

 ## Forking on GitHub

-- To create a personal copy of a public repository to contribute to a project
+- To create a personal copy of a public repository to contribute to a project go to GitHub repository to fork.

-    Go to GitHub repositoryto fork

     Make changes to the code, add features, fix issues or modify code within your fork, make changes that dont affect the original repository.
 If you want to send your changes